 \begin{remark} The tensor $J$ is a linear operator which maps $m_s \times m_u$ matrices to $m_s \times m_u$ matrices.
 If we represent an $m_s \times m_u$ matrix $E$ as an $m_s\cdot m_u$~dimensional vector $\tilde{E}$ with components $ \tilde{E}_{(i'-1)m_s+i} = E_{i'}^i$, then the action of $J$ can be represented as a $m_s m_u \times m_s m_u$ matrix $\tilde{J}$ with components $\tilde{J}_{(j'-1)m_s+n}^{(i'-1)m_s+i} \equiv J_{j'i}^{i'n}$.

 We are principally interested in whether the Lyapunov-Perron operator $\Psi$ has a unique fixed point.
-By Theorem \ref{prop:Contraction}, this will be true if an iterative application of $J$ to any $m_s \times m_u$ matrix $E $ limits to zero, that is:
+By Theorem \ref{prop:Contraction}, this will be true if an iterative application of $J$ to any $m_s \times m_u$ matrix $E $ limits to zero, that is

-Algebraically, this limits to zero if and only if the spectral radius of $J$, denoted by $\rho(J)$, is less than $1$.
-Since $J$ is finite dimensional, then $\rho(J)$ is equal to the norm of its eigenvalue with largest magnitude.
-This may be bounded as $\rho(J) \leq \| J^k \|^{1/k}$ for any positive integer $k \geq 1$ and any matrix norm $ \| \cdot \|$. \end{remark}
+This limits to zero if and only if the spectral radius of $J$, denoted by $\rho(J)$, is less than $1$.
+Since $J$ is finite dimensional, $\rho(J)$ is equal to the absolute value of the eigenvalue with largest magnitude.
+This is bounded as $\rho(J) \leq \| J^k \|^{1/k}$ for any positive integer $k \geq 1$, and any matrix norm $ \| \cdot \|$. \end{remark}

-In the theorem below we summarize and collect all of our major results thus far.
+The theorem below collects the major results thus far.

 \begin{theorem} Take the assumptions made in Remarks \ref{rem:FixedConstants1} and \ref{rem:FixedConstants2}.
 Suppose the tensor $ F \in \left( \R^{m_s} \right)^{\otimes 3} \otimes \R^{m_u} \otimes \R^{m_s+2}$ satisfies Condition \ref{cond:Contraction} and define $J \in \left( \R^{m_s} \otimes \R^{m_u} \right)^{\otimes 2} $ as in Definition~\ref{def:J_Contraction}.
 If the spectral radius of $J$ is less than $1$, then there exists a unique fixed point $ \alpha \in \cB_{\rho,P,\bar{P}}^{1,1}$ for which $\Psi[\alpha ] = \alpha$.
 Furthermore, the graph